sean5505/myPortfolio/README.md

 ## Conclusion

 In conclusion, this project served as an excellent opportunity for me to explore and experiment with new techniques and delve deeper into various aspects of front-end development.
 It allowed me to expand my skill set and gain valuable insights into emerging trends and technologies within the field.
 Through this project, I was able to broaden my knowledge and enhance my proficiency, equipping me with a solid foundation for tackling more complex front-end challenges in the future.

+## TO DO
+- NextJs update?
+- CSS animation for skills display